 Management is a natural career progression for many professionals.
 With increasing experience, there comes a point where it makes sense for you to be directing and organising others.

-- It exposes you to proven management approaches.
+- Management training exposes you to proven approaches.

 - You gain insight and may be able to improve upon prevailing practices in your work environment.

 - Students acquire a conceptual framework for good management.
-It is the template from which you can develop an effective personal style.
+It's a template from which you can develop an effective personal style.

 A Diploma of Business Administration develops your office skills and prepares you for more senior positions.
 Students learn general skills that help with organising people and systems.